The Lighting Engine

 PRV Precomputed radiance color (position dependent, see below).

 Precomuted Radiance Volumes (PRV) contain the precomputed light values for a grid of positions in the level, and are generated by the map compiler from static light sources and level geometry.
 The light values are stored in radiance planes along the shaded level surfaces.
 Every entity gets its radiance color value from the nearest radiance plane below its origin.
 This way, entities are automatically lit in bright regions and dark in shadows.
-Note that you'll get wrong PRV lights when placing the entities' origin below the floor or into a solid block.
+Consequently you'll get wrong PRV lights when placing the entities' origin below the floor or into a solid block.
 For debugging purposes the current PRV values of the watched entity are indicated on screen.

 Diffuse Light